Hamicch/printf/README.md

 ## Printf

-This is function that does exactly what printf does
+This is a function that does exactly what printf does